UK lockdown: updates to financial support

 Self Employment Income Support Scheme (SEISS)

-The SEISS was originally extended through to January covering 40% of average trading profits, but this has now been increased to 80% for November, December and January.
-This means that the maximum grant size will increase to £7,500.
-There’s more information on the specifics on the UK Gov website.
+The SEISS was originally extended through to January covering 40% of average trading profits.
+In November, this increased to 80% for November, December and January.
+This means that the maximum grant size is £7,500.
+There’s more information on the specifics on the UK Gov website and the deadline for the 3rd claim is the 29th of January 2021.

 Remember, you need to declare that your business has been impacted by Covid-19 and that you intend to continue trading (where possible).

-If you were looking for a business support loan due to Covid-19, the deadline for applying was set to expire at the end of October but this has been extended.
+If you were looking for a business support loan due to Covid-19, the application deadline was also extended back in November.

-The furlough scheme has been extended for UK small business employees (this includes sole director companies).
+The furlough scheme was extended for UK small business employees (this includes sole director companies) back in November.

-The extended scheme will run until the end of March and will continue to cover 80% of an employee’s salary, up to a maximum of £2,500 for the hours not worked.
+The extended scheme is running until the end of April 2021 and will continue to cover 80% of an employee’s salary, up to a maximum of £2,500 for the hours not worked.

 You’ll only be asked to cover national insurance and employer pension contributions which, for the average claim, accounts for just 5% of the total cost.

-The minimum income floor (MIF) suspension was due to end next week, but the DWP has now confirmed the suspension will continue until April 2021.
-This is good as many have been left out from schemes like SEISS and are having to rely on things like universal credit to get by, and this would have left many people facing a huge drop in the financial support that they received.
+The minimum income floor (MIF) suspension was due to end in November 2020, but the DWP confirmed that the suspension will continue until April 2021.
+This is good as many have been left out from schemes like SEISS and have had to rely on things like universal credit to get by.
+Without this extension, many people would have had a huge drop in the financial support that they receive.

 Looking for more info?

-If you’d like to know more of the nitty-gritty, then we recommend you take a look at this article by Money Saving Expert.
-They’ve covered many of the same topics that we have, but this article drills down into the finer details of the schemes and how you can apply.
+If you’d like to know more of the nitty-gritty, then we recommend you take a look at this article by Money Saving Expert which covers many of the changes that have happened in more detail.
+They’ve covered many of the same topics that we have, but this article drills down into the finer details of some of the schemes and how you can apply.

 We also know that things can be stressful in times of uncertainty, so if you do have any questions or concerns feel free to get in touch with us on Coconut Bite, message us in the in-app chat, or drop us an email at [email protected].